n3tuk/documentation/content/documentation/etcd-cluster.md

 title: etcd Cluster
 date: 2023-07-19T11:27:02+01:00
 description: |-
-  An overview of the documentation for n3tuk, with links to core sections and important pages.
+  Documentation on the set up and configuration of the etcd cluster in the n3tuk Organisation.
 summary: |-
-  An overview of the documentation for `n3tuk` with links to core sections and important pages.
+  Documentation on the set up and configuration of the `etcd` cluster used in the `n3tuk` Organiation for the hosting of key/value data for Kubernets and other services.
 tags:
   - documentation
   - clusters